omegaab04/algo-v1/README.md

 My first public trading algorithm.
-This took me too damn long.
+This took me way too damn long.

-It includes cool features like news flashes on key issues in the world, risk controls, multiple strategies and a backtesting folder with key metrics that can be analysed for mathematical confidence.
+It includes cool features like news flashes on key global issues, built-in risk controls, multiple trading strategies, and a full backtesting module with performance metrics you can analyse for mathematical confidence.

-Not that you need to create, **at least**, a paper trading Alpaca API account in order to run this, as it depends on API keys and security codes that are unique to each user.
+Note that you'll need to create, **at least**, a paper trading Alpaca API account to run this.
+The bot depends on API keys and security codes that are unique to each user.

 # DO NOT PUSH YOUR UNIQUE API KEYS TO GITHUB IF YOU ARE A CONTRIBUTOR.